FormosaOJ/Judge/README.md

       <td>Integer</td>
       <td>Optional</td>
       <td><pre><code>65536</code></pre></td>
       <td>How many Kib Bytes this command can use.
-It should be between 1 and 2097152(1KiB~2GiB).
+It should be between 1 and 8388608(1 KiB ~ 8 GiB).
 If the command uses more, it will cause error, and the error will be recorded and reported.</td>
     </tr>
     <tr>
       <td>time_limit</td>